Hamza-L/Portfolio/README.md

 ![alt text](https://raw.githubusercontent.com/Hamza-L/SierpinskiTriangle/master/images/img1.png "Sierpinski Triangle")

+## How it works
+The Sierpinski Triangle is achieved by a very simple operation in which vertices are subdivided such that we end up with 3 triangles from the initial one.
+This operation is applied recursively until the beautiful sierpinski triangle emerges!

+### Dependencies:
+- glfw (window)
+- Vulkan (graphics api)
+- glm (math library)
+- stb_image.h (for importing images: https://github.com/nothings/stb/blob/master/stb_image.h)

 # [BrownianMotion](https://github.com/Hamza-L/BrownianMotion)
 A graphics program simulating Brownian Motion.
 This is the mechanism trough which proteins/molecules diffuse about the cell to get to their destination.
 Funnily enough, this is a quite reliable mechanism and a lot of the molecules synthetized make use of this seemingly random/unrelieble mechanism.